holepunchto/pear-docs/guide/making-a-pear-desktop-app.md

 In a traditional client-server setup the server is hosted at an IP address (or hostname) and a port, e.g. `http://localhost:3000`.
 This is what clients use to connect to the server.

 The code in `app.js` contains the line `swarm.join(topicBuffer, { client: true, server: true })`.
 Here `topicBuffer` is a 32 byte string.
 The creator of a chat room will generate a random byte string which acts as a room invinitation.
-Any peers with this invite (the topic) can use it to message to all other peers with the invite.
+Any peers with this invite (the topic) can use it to message all other peers with the invite.
 Note also that both applications behave the same way, neither is only a client and neither is only a server.

-Applications join and leave topics so if the peer who created the topic/invite goes offline or even leaves the topic this has no effect on functionality.
+Applications join and leave topics, so if the peer who created the topic/invite goes offline or even leaves the topic this has no effect on functionality.

 Two application instances are running on the same machine, connecting over a Distributed Hash Table (DHT) via `hyperswarm`.